 Who is the Precision Nutrition Certification Meant For?

-Precision Nutrition is for anyone with a passion for nutritional concepts that can be applied to any of the numerous career fields in health, fitness, sports, and medicine.
+Precision Nutrition is for anyone with a passion for nutritional concepts that can be applied to any of the numerous career fields in health, fitness, wellness, sports, and medicine.

 PN resources and coaches have worked with some of the biggest brands and organizations in sports, health, and fitness.